shehzaidi/pre-training-via-denoising/README.md

 python scripts/train.py --conf examples/ET-PCQM4MV2.yaml --layernorm-on-vec whitened --job-id pretraining
 ```

 The option `--layernorm-on-vec whitened` includes an optional equivariant whitening-based layer norm, which stabilizes denoising.
 The pre-trained model checkpoint will be in `./experiments/pretraining`.
+A pre-trained checkpoint is included in this repo at `checkpoints/denoised-pcqm4mv2.ckpt`.

 ### Fine-tuning on QM9